flxo/rogcat/README.md

     -V, --version           Prints version information

 OPTIONS:
+    -b, --buffer <buffer>...
+Select specific (logcat) log buffers.
+Defaults to main, events, kernel and crash (logcat default)
     -a, --filename-format <filename_format>      Select a format for output file names.
-By passing 'single' the filename provided with the '-o' option is used (default).'enumerate' appends a file sequence number after the filename passed with '-o' option whenever a new file is created (see 'records-per-file' option). 'date' will prefix the output filename with the current local date when a new file is created [values: single, enumerate, date] -f, --format <format>                        Output format.
+By passing 'single' the filename provided with the '-o' option is used (default).'enumerate' appends a file sequence number after the filename passed with '-o' option whenever a new file is created (see 'records-per-file' option). 'date' will prefix the output filename with the current local date when a new file is created [values: single, enumerate, date]
+    -f, --format <format>                        Output format.
 Defaults to human on stdout and raw on file output [values: csv, html, human, json, raw]
     -H, --head <head>                            Read n records and exit -h, --highlight <highlight>...
 Highlight messages that match this pattern in RE2.
 The prefix '!' inverts the match